emilyliu36/my-first-repo/README.md

 Three of my favorite books are:

 - *Forecasting Principles and Practice* by Rob Hyndman & George Athanasopoulos
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *Deep Learning with Python* by Francois Chollet
-- *Persepolis* by Marjane Satrapi
+- *Advanced R* by Hadley Wickham

 ### Food